AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-agent-install.md

 ![Verify Azure AD Connect Health for Sync](./media/active-directory-aadconnect-health-sync/services.png)

+>[!NOTE]
->[AZURE.NOTE] Remember that using Azure AD Connect Health requires Azure AD Premium.
+> Remember that using Azure AD Connect Health requires Azure AD Premium.
 If you do not have Azure AD Premium you will not be able to complete the configuration in the Azure portal.
-For more information see the requirements [here](/documentation/articles/active-directory-aadconnect-health-agent-install/#requirements).
+For more information see the requirements [here](./active-directory-aadconnect-health-agent-install.md#requirements).

 ## Manual Azure AD Connect Health for Sync registration
 If the Azure AD Connect Health for Sync agent registration fails after successfully installing Azure AD Connect, you can use the following PowerShell command to manually register the agent.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] Using this PowerShell command is only required if the agent registration fails after installing Azure AD Connect.
+> Using this PowerShell command is only required if the agent registration fails after installing Azure AD Connect.

 The below PowerShell command is required ONLY when the health agent registration fails even after a successful installation and configuration of Azure AD Connect.
 In such cases Azure AD Connect Health services will NOT start until agent has been successfully registered.